Ferry: Seferihisar-Samos

 (1c) Samos Wine Museum

 The Samos Wine Museum, located in Malagari (just west of Samos Town) and operated by the Union of Winemaking Agricultural Cooperatives of Samos (UWC Samos), is housed in a restored 19th-century stone building that once served as a private winery, cooperage, and wine storage facility.
-Since its inauguration in 2005, the museum has offered a richly curated journey through the island’s wine legacy: exhibits feature historic vineyard tools, manual presses, massive wooden storage vats (once holding up to 80 tons), barrel-making equipment, vintage laboratory apparatus, and even a gallery of international awards garnered by Samian wines.
-A highlight is the immersive terraced-vineyard installation, which vividly recreates the unique dry‑stone terraces that shape Samos’s steep slopes and terroir.
+Since its inauguration in 2005, the museum has offered a richly curated journey through the island’s wine legacy: exhibits across nine halls feature historic vineyard tools, manual presses, massive wooden storage vats (once holding up to 80 tons), barrel-making equipment, vintage laboratory apparatus, and a gallery of international awards garnered by Samian wines.
+A terraced-vineyard installation to the side of the building recreates the unique dry‑stone terraces that shape Samos’s steep slopes and terroir.

-Tastings allow visitors to savour UWC Samos’s renowned Muscat wines in a historic cellar setting, and bottles are available for purchase.
+Private organised tastings allow visitors to savour UWC Samos’s renowned Muscat wines in a historic cellar setting, and bottles of a variety of Samos wines are available for purchase.
 The museum also features a boutique shop and a fully equipped conference room, making it a multifaceted venue for cultural visits, tasting experiences, and educational events.

 (2) Pythagoreio Town